mavlink/qgc-dev-guide/en/getting_started/CentOS.md

 So you need to create rules to open the incoming ports for MAVLink and camera stream.
 For non-production local environment testing purposes ONLY you can temporarily disable the firewall using the following commands ([from here](https://www.liquidweb.com/kb/how-to-stop-and-disable-firewalld-on-centos-7/)):

-Temporary
+Temporary:
 ```
 systemctl stop firewalld
 ```

-Permanent (at your own risk)
+Permanent (at your own risk):
 ```
 systemctl disable firewalld
 ```

-Undo permanent change
+Undo permanent change:
 ```
 systemctl enable firewalld
 ```